 - Green vegetable protein smoothie & toast with butter and honey OR

-- Eggs with sauteed sauerkraut, apples, garlic, onions, and spinach & toast with butter and jam (I really like Dave’s killer bread)
+- Eggs with sauteed sauerkraut, ground turkey, apples, garlic, onions, and spinach & toast with butter and jam (I really like Dave’s killer bread)

 - Whole grain sandwich with roast turkey or tuna and light mayo and veggies + soup OR